framalho/cicd-buzz/README.md

 A way to ship code in small increments and iterations is by using a Continuous Integration and Continuous Deployment, or CI/CD, pipeline.
 In this tutorial we’ll go through all the steps in setting up such a pipeline using free and hosted services.
 From start to end this tutorial shows you in 9 steps how to:

-1. Write a little Python program (not Hello World)
+1. Write a little Python program: generator.py (not Hello World)
 1. Add some automated tests for the program
 1. Push your code to GitHub
 1. Setup Travis CI to continuously run your automated tests